-- 3. General Stakeholder Notice: this notice was provided to landowners, residents and businesses within 100 feet of any HDD staging area, Facility access road, or overland Facility components in accordance with CC 153; the CEOs of each host municipality in this Segment (CC 153); and the owners of Critical Infrastructure (CI) and railroads whose facilities, properties and/or structures fall within the geographic scope of this Segment (CC 152) (see Appendix B). - 4.
-Structure Owners (CC 154): a Structure Owner notice letter was provided to the owners of residences, buildings, and other structures within 100 feet of any trenching activity or HDD location providing general notice of the filing and offering to inspect foundations in accordance with CC 154 (see Appendix B). - 5.
-Interest Holders (CC 143 and 155): this Segment includes a small number of private properties in which other persons hold an interest, such as an easement, lease, lien, or other recorded title interest.
-An Interest Holder notice letter was prepared and disseminated to this group to indicate that the Certificate Holders have obtained a temporary or permanent interest in the Facility site properties, in accordance with CC 143 (see Appendix B). - 6.
-Agricultural Consultation (CC 76): additional letters were circulated to landowners whose properties were identified as potentially being in agricultural use, to seek additional information on the agricultural use of the property, and to provide contact information for the Certificate Holders, consistent with the requirements in CC 76 (see Appendix B).
-As shown in Appendix A, Certificate Holders also provided notice to the New York State Department of Agriculture and Markets (NYSDAM) of these properties.
+- properties and/or structures fall within the geographic scope of Segments 1 and 2 (CC 152) (see Appendix B). - Structure Owners (CC#154): a Structure Owner notice letter was provided to the owners of residences, buildings and other structures within 100 feet of trenching activity or HDD location providing general notice of the filing, and offering to inspect foundations in accordance with CC 154 (see Appendix B). - Interest Holders (CC#143 & 155): while the majority of Segments 1 and 2 involves placement of Facility components in municipally owned property, including a State highway and Town and County roadways owned in fee by those municipalities, these Segments include a small number of private properties in which other persons hold an interest, such as an easement, lease, lien, or other recorded title interest.
+An Interest Holder notice letter was prepared and disseminated to this group to indicate that Certificate Holders have obtained a temporary or permanent interest in the Facility site properties, in accordance with CC 143 (see Appendix B). - Agricultural Consultation (CC#76): additional letters were circulated to landowners whose properties were identified as potentially being in agricultural use, to seek additional information on the agricultural use of the property, and to provide contact information for the Certificate Holders, consistent with the requirements in CC 76 (see Appendix B).
+As shown in Appendix A, Certificate Holders also provided notice to NYS Ag & Mkts of these properties.

-At the appropriate time, pre-construction notices will be displayed in public areas such as post offices and community centers as well as provided to local newspapers and news outlets (CC 42, 155a).
-The display of notices will be performed two weeks prior to the commencement of site preparation in the area of applicable jurisdiction.
-The notification to newspapers and news outlets will be performed prior to construction, as discussed further in Table 3-2.
-Section 12.1 describes the notifications to be performed for municipal transportation agencies and Section 13.1 describes the notifications to be performed for all infrastructure owners within the Segment.
+At the appropriate time, pre-construction notices will be displayed in public areas such as post offices and community centers as well as provided to local newspapers and news outlets (CC#42, #155a).
+The display of notices will be performed 2 weeks prior to the commencement of site preparation in the area of applicable jurisdiction.
+The notification to newspapers and news outlets will be performed prior to construction, as discussed further in Table 3.2.
+Section 11.1 describes the notices provided to be performed for municipal transportation agencies and Section 12.1 describes the notices provided to be performed for all infrastructure owners within Segment 1 and 2.